TimeWarpEngineering/timewarp-state/Documentation/Topics/AddReduxDevTools.md

 [ReduxDevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) are a chrome extension that let you view the `Action`s and `State` before and after each `Action` is handled.
 This is quite handy for debugging.

-### Enable in Blazor-State
+### Enable in TimeWarp.State

 > [!WARNING]
 > Redux Dev Tools should NOT be enabled in production.

 Redux Dev Tools are disabled by default.
-Update the options passed to the `AddBlazorState` extension method to set `UseReduxDevToolsBehavior` to true, as show here in the sample application:
+Update the options passed to the `AddTimeWarpState` extension method to set `UseReduxDevToolsBehavior` to true, as show here in the sample application:

 [!code-csharp[Startup](../../Samples/01-StateActionsHandlers/Sample/Client/Program.cs?highlight=16 "Code Link")]